maropu/hivemall-spark/README.md

 scala> :load define-udfs.sh

 sqlContext.sql("
-  SELECT model.feature, AVG(model.weight) AS weight
+  SELECT feature, AVG(weight) AS weight
     FROM (
       SELECT train_logregr(add_bias(features), label AS(feature, weight)
         FROM trainTable
     ) model
-    GROUP BY model.feature")
+    GROUP BY feature")
 ```

 Support Status
 --------------------
-Hivemall v0.3.1 is currently incorporated in hivemall-spark
+Hivemall v0.3.1 is currently incorporated in hivemall-spark.
+The most functions can be available in HiveContext.
-Binary/multiclass classification and regression have been already supported and other tasks
+On the other hand, binary/multiclass classification and regression is supported in DataFrame
-such as recommendation will appear in upcomming releases.
+and other tasks such as recommendation will appear in upcomming releases.

 API Documentations
 --------------------